 I come from a Christian home and accepted Jesus as my Lord and Saviour in my mid-teens.
-In the early years I read about Paul’s missionary journeys and told the Lord that I wouldn’t mind doing something like that!
-After beginning work, I was in touch with mission organisations but nothing connected with me.
+It was sometime around the early years of my commitment to Jesus that I really read about Paul’s missionary journeys and mentioned to the Lord that I wouldn’t mind doing something like that!
+After beginning work, I spent several years being in touch with mission organisations but nothing connected with me.
 Life changed, I changed and this desire somehow became less focussed.
 Language-learning however, remained a passion.
-Sometimes I would chide myself for spending so much on French and Spanish without a vision of how I would use them.
+Sometimes I would chide myself for the resources I was spending trying to get to grips with French and Spanish without a vision of how I would use them.